UPenn-CIT599/final-project-team75_parkingbuddy/README.md

 ## Overview
 Parking is a scarce resource in many neighborhoods.
 As such, neighborhoods have parking policies to limit the number of times each vehicle can park at the neighborhood.
 Tracking the vehicles parked at a parking lot is manually-intensive work, as the enforcement volunteer must manually log the license plates and dates of every vehicle parked in a complex and determine the violations.

-The ParkingBuddy desktop program thus aims to automate this manual logging and tracking of vehicles so as to streamline the enforcement process.
+The ParkingBuddy desktop program usings OCR to automate this manual logging and tracking of vehicles so as to streamline the enforcement process.

 #### Parking Rules
 - Restrictions are placed on the number of times that a vehicle can be parked overnight.